Ljoyce82/Ljoyce82/README.md

 - 💞️ I’m looking to collaborate on anything but focus more towards video game-related development.
 - 📫 How to reach me message me on here or thru discord rpgdad82mtn
 - 😄 Pronouns:...
-- ⚡ Fun fact: I love build and mod keyboards, play tabletop games and favorite typ video game open world sand box rpgs top down roguelikes.
+- ⚡ Fun fact: I love build and mod keyboards, play tabletop games and my favorite type's of video games are open world sand box rpgs top down roguelikes.

 <!---
 Ljoyce82/Ljoyce82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.